Welcome to Pagina domestica linguae Latinae botanices

 TRANSLAT and LATIN which are available below.....

-TRANSLAT.EXE converts botanical Latin to English, LATIN.EXE generates
+TRANSLAT.EXE converts botanical Latin to English, LATIN.EXE

 declined Latin from Latin dictionary forms.

-Initial instructions and TRANSLAT
+Initial instructions

 Detailed Information

-AND (2) MISCDATA.EXE (176Kbytes), containing only Examples
+AND (2) MISCDATA.EXE (182Kbytes), containing only

 and English-to-Latin dictionary file